conda/conda/docs/source/building/variants.rst

 <https://github.com/conda/conda-build/issues>`_.

-The information that goes into this hash is currently defined in conda-build's metadata.py module; the _get_hash_contents member function.
+The information that goes into this hash is currently defined in conda-build's metadata.py module, in the _get_hash_contents member function.
 This function captures the following information:

 * ``source`` section